mkaleta11/CLI-Password-Manager/README.md

 # Features
 - Generate strong passwords
 - Add, delete, and view saved passwords
+- Change master password
 - Encrypted storage with AES-GCM
 - Master password protected with Argon2

 # How to run
-py main.py
+py main.py or python3 main.py

 # Requirements
-pip install cryptography
+pip install requirements.txt

 # IMPORTANT
 The first time you run the program the master password you provide will be your master password for future use.